commandAGI/commandAGI/docs/tutorials/index.md

 - [Data Collection](examples/data-collection.md) - Collect data from applications and websites
 - [Process Automation](examples/process-automation.md) - Automate business processes

+For a complete list of example scripts with their status and usage information, see the [Examples](../examples.md) page.

 ## Tutorial Structure

 Each tutorial follows a consistent structure: